aptos-labs/developer-docs/docs/guides/state-sync.md

 :::caution Proceed with caution
 Fast sync should only be used as a last resort for validators and validator fullnodes.
-This is because fast sync skips all of the blockchain history and as a result: (i) reduces the data availability in the network;
+This is because fast sync skips all the blockchain history and as a result: (i) reduces the data availability in the network;
 and (ii) may hinder validator consensus performance if too much data has been skipped.
 Thus, validator and validator fullnode operators should be